agajera/crime_prediction/README.md

 # Crime Rate Prediction with Machine Learning.

-This repository contains code and all files for the crime rate prediction research project.
+This repository contains code and other files for the crime rate prediction research project.

 ### File Descriptions